Perceptua/perceptua/_posts/2021-02-11-the-other-side-of-the-coin.md

 ---
-title: The Consecration of Days
+title: The Other Side of the Coin
 creator: Aphorikles
 categories: [Short-Stories]
 description: A short story by Aphorikles.